thebracket/gopher23/guide/src/vectors.md

 > C programmers who come to Rust tend to complain that everything is a vector.
 Vec really is everywhere in Rust.
 Many of the other collection types even use Vec as a basis.
 Vec is *really* efficient: it's guaranteed that the entries will be contiguous in memory, making it very cache friendly.
 It's also guaranteed that the entries will be in the same order as you inserted them, which is not true for HashMaps and other collections.

+> Go programmers have access to slices, which work a lot like Rust vectors.

 ## Some Helpful Vector and Iterator Functions

 ### Length Checks